Jonathan2251/lbt/source/clang-tools.rst

    :local:
    :depth: 4

-This chapter shows that Using Clang as a Library and Tools [clang-doc]_.
+This chapter shows how to use Clang as a Library and Tools [clang-doc]_.

-Install llvm with clang tools
+Install LLVM with Clang Tools
 -----------------------------

 .. rubric:: exlbt/clang-tools/install-llvm.sh